 Reward Early Users

-Use this pattern when you want to reward wallets based on prior activity, loyalty, or product usage.
+Use this pattern when you want to reward wallets based on prior activity, loyalty, or product usage and the eligible set is large.

 Typical Scenario

 You have internal product or community data that tells you which wallets qualify.
-The list may come from app usage, staking activity, waitlist participation, or event attendance.
+The list may come from app usage, staking activity, waitlist participation, or event attendance — typically thousands of wallets.

 Goal

-Turn your own eligibility data into a campaign that rewards early supporters without asking them to trust a spreadsheet alone.
+Turn your own eligibility data into a claim campaign that recipients trigger themselves, without asking them to trust a spreadsheet alone.

-- Build the eligible wallet list from your own source data.
+- Build the eligible wallet list with allocations from your own source data.

 Example Setup